Jeff-Russ/git-dependency-manager/README.md

 ./gdm.zsh --conf
 ```

-If all goes well, everything will be set up for you!
+Afterward, everything will be set up for you!
 By default, you'll have a `GDM_MODULES/`
 directory in your project root with your dependencies (you probably should `.gitignore` this)
 but you can choose a different name or bypass this entirely (see `gdm_conf.zsh` comments and
 output from `./gdm.zsh --help` for more information.).